rhysbrettbowen/goog.mvc/README.md

 Any setup would go in the constructor function (in the above we used the meta function to create a meta attribute).
 You can override methods and add new methods of your own.

 When creating a new model instance, the constructor takes an options object.
-The options are attr, schema and sync.
-The attr option will create a model and set the attributes passed.
-The schema and sync can be used to pass in an mvc schema or sync object to use.
+The options object takes the special keys 'schema', 'sync' and 'attr'.
+The schema should inherit from mvc.models.Schema, the sync should implement mvc.Sync.
+The attr should contain a map of all the initial values you want for the model.
+Other key value pairs given in the options object will be moved under the attr key.

 You should always use the get() and set() functions when dealing with the model's data.
 These functions take care of saving old data and publishing change events